Skip to main content

 └── life-cycle-overview.png

-• Directory MUST be prefixed with uppercased "RFC", followed by its RFC number, and a succinct title all in lowercase joined by hyphens.
-E.g. RFC-0001-rfc-life-cycle-process
+• The directory MUST be prefixed with uppercased "RFC", followed by its RFC number, and a succinct title all in lowercase joined by hyphens.
+E.g., RFC-0001-rfc-life-cycle-process

-• Main file MUST be prefixed with its RFC number and a succinct title all in lowercase joined by hyphens.
+• The main file MUST be prefixed with its RFC number and a succinct title all in lowercase joined by hyphens.
 E.g. 0001-rfc-life-cycle-process.md

 • All assets MUST reside in the assets/ folder.